bijoycp/hand-gesture-controlled-vlc-player-tensorflow-object-detection-api/README.md

 ## label the image data using
 https://github.com/tzutalin/labelImg

-take 70% images of al and i to train directory and 30 % to test directory
+take 70% images of a,l and i to train directory and 30 % to test directory

 ## upload to google drive
 upload the images and the data files to google drive name data-colab